As kids grow from grade-schoolers to preteens, there continues to be a wide range

 Helping Your Child Grow

-— is one of the best overall indicators of a child's good health.
+and regular exercise — is one of the best overall indicators of a child's good

 Your child's growth pattern is largely determined by genetics.
-Pushing a child
+Pushing kids to

-to eat extra food or greater than recommended amounts of vitamins, minerals, or other
+eat extra food or get higher amounts of vitamins, minerals, or other nutrients will

-nutrients will not increase his or her height and may lead to weight problems.
+not increase their height and may lead to weight problems.

 Pubic hair is well established and breasts grow further.